NgeSEC/docker-container/README.md

 # docker-container
-Dockerfile that we use as server container development
+Dockerfile that we use as server container development.

+- Nginx
+- Apache 2
+- MySQL